Tokimeki Memorial Girl's Side: 3rd Story

 Tokimeki Memorial Girl's Side: 3rd Story is the 2010 sequel to Tokimeki Memorial Girl's Side: 2nd Kiss and the seventh main game in Konami's Tokimeki Memorial dating sim series.
 An enhanced port to the PlayStation Portable featuring additional content and titled Tokimeki Memorial Girl's Side Premium ~3rd Story~ was released in 2012.
+A remaster of the Nintendo DS version was released in 2024 to the Nintendo Switch eShop.
 This game was the first game in the Tokimeki Memorial Girl's Side sub-series to be released on PSP.

 Game features

 The game features all the additions that were made to the first two games in their DS versions, but adds new features like the 3P mode, where the main character can date two of the boys at the same time or the Pride vs Pride mode, where two boys in 3P mode will fight over the main character.
-The Premium version added a new character, Tatsuya, renewed graphics with a 2D animation system, and the "Boys' Life", mode, where the player can watch super-deformed versions of the main male characters interact with their bedrooms.
+The Premium version added a new character, Tatsuya, renewed graphics with a 2D animation system, and the "Boys' Life" mode, where the player can watch super-deformed versions of the main male characters interact with their bedrooms.
 This is also the first Girl's Side game where there isn't Rival Mode.